 Managing emails that were sent out through your WordPress website can often be an overwhelming task for many WordPress site owners out there.
 Checking the status of these emails and ensuring that you are caught up with the progress on all of them can be manually tiring and confusing.
-A lot of times, there might be a need for determining the time when an email was sent in the past time or something as simple as the followup can trigger the need for scanning the email exchange through the WordPress site.
-This is where WordPress email logging comes handy.
+A lot of times, there might be a need for determining the time when an email was sent in the past time or something as simple as the follow-up can trigger the need for scanning the email exchange through the WordPress site.
+This is where WordPress email logging comes in handy.

 WordPress Email logs can be highly useful for taking a peek into the status of emails and monitoring all the emails that have been sent out.
-With the help of email logs, you can easily assess the time when an email was sent, its delivery status and the receiver of the email.
+With the help of email logs, you can easily assess the time when an email was sent, its delivery status, and the receiver of the email.
 Tracking the status of WordPress contact form plugin emails, user activity log, or deliverance of email notifications are some other use cases.
 Going through lost emails or digging through them to find an important one cannot be manually easy.

 Typical emails for a password reset, new user notification, change of password, critical comments, etc. are the ones that WordPress admins have to often look for.
 It is important to make sure that the intended receiver of these emails is actually getting to read these emails and that they are just not going straight away to their spam email folder.
-By setting up an email log for your WordPress emails, you can easily let the system in place do its work of logging all emails sent from your server.
+By setting up an email log for your WordPress emails.
+You can easily let the system in place do its work of logging all emails sent from your server.

 Setting up WordPress email Logs

 Using a WordPress plugin such as WP Mail SMTP or WP Mail Logging can be helpful.
 If you are looking to set up the email logging system for your site.
 If you are starting a new website, setting up a blog and choosing the right web host is a crucial decision as results from this Siteground review show how the right web hosting plan can boost your website performance.
 Setting up an email log system is as important as well.
 Here is the process for you to help set up email logging through these plugins: